mazar-farran/hdc_firmware/README.md

     This script has basic safety checks that the target is connected to the given device (e.g. `sda`), and is in fact a Raspberry Pi!

 5. After flashing the full disk image, changes to the image can use over-the-air updates.

-Currently we support a development mode that leaves SSH open to a root user with no password.
+    **The preferred method** for doing updates is the production method using the onboard updater over http.
 A script is provided to perform the update from the host.
     Relative to the `output` directory and assuming a target IP address, run:
     ```
+    ../scripts/update_http.sh 192.168.1.10
+    ```
+    You should see the update progress in the console and the target will reboot.
+When it comes up again it will display the version info of the new image.

+    During development, we also support a mode that leaves SSH open to a root user with no password.
+A script is also provided for this method:
+    ```
     ../scripts/update_ssh.sh 192.168.1.10
     ```
-    You should see the update progress in the console and the target will reboot.

 ## Working With the Target